-5. Weave PSHE topics throughout the curriculum
+5. Weave health and wellbeing topics throughout the curriculum

 Provide a strategy for how to develop children’s social and emotional skills throughout the curriculum and school life.
 Children and staff should feel confident talking about mental health and wellbeing – and children should have an understanding of how to support themselves and understand when something might be wrong.
 School leaders should work with staff to develop ways to boost children’s self-esteem and resilience.

 - Mental health on the Northern Ireland curriculum

 - Mental health on the Welsh curriculum